 But remember the most important thing in making great espresso is #1 fresh coffee, #2 a good grinder, and then #3 the espresso machine itself.
 So if you’re using a sub-par grinder with the Gaggia you’ll be getting sub-par results.
-I recommend checking out my coffee grinder guide to find a suitable match for the Gaggia Classic.
+I recommend checking out my tiny coffee grinder guide to find a suitable match for the Gaggia Classic.

 The Thing I Dislike – Panarello Wand

 One thing I hate about the Gaggia Classic is that it has an “panarello” / “assisted steam wand”.
 This is the plastic cover around the steam wand that makes it easier to create dense milk foam.